 See also vPOD.

-A networking interface implemented by an IPU gateway that can provide IPU-IPU connectivity through another IPU gateway, either via a directly connected link or via a switching infrastructure.
+A networking interface implemented by an IPU-Gateway that can provide IPU-to-IPU connectivity through another IPU-Gateway, either via a directly connected link or via a switching infrastructure.

 - GW-Link cluster

 A 16-bit floating-point value.

 Communication between an IPU and the server running the host-side part of the Poplar program.